ydx1013/FigureYa/README.md

 Document featuring thumbnails and citation links: https://drive.google.com/file/d/1cO-3Tmz45sH60BkZsLSrT4_BOvfX-L9I/view?usp=drive_link

-FigureYa221-323 are in the master branch, other FigureYas are in the main branch.
+FigureYa1-220 are in the main branch, FigureYa221-323 are in the master branch.

 # :file_folder: Structure of a FigureYa Directory
 Each `FigureYa` directory includes: